CIFConsulting/IMO/business-case-verified-gross-mass-example.md

 ## IMO Dataset

+The dataset for the VGM under the IMO Reference Model is as follows:

 | Data Number	| Data Element	| Definition |
 | --- | --- | --- |
 | IMO0498 | Equipment type and size, coded | Code specifying the characteristics, i.e. size and type of transport equipment. |